 Identify ways to derive attributes and extend the sequence diagram to support Data access

-Identify Ways to discover Attributes
+Identify Ways to discover Attribute Information

 Every piece of information used by a system must be defined as an attribute.
 Every attribute must be owned by an object.